 Before the adoption of electrical lighting in the early 20th century, streetlights and indoor lighting would be provided by either a.) candles, b.) oil lamps, or c.) cutting-edge technology known as gas lighting.
 Gas would flow through lines into lighting fixtures; when lit, it produced a flame.
 No candle wax dripping everywhere, no dangerous lamps to knock over – truly we live in the future!

 However, there were downsides to gas lighting.
-Protected by a frosted shade, the flame would be vertical, like a candle.
+Protected by a frosted shade, the flame would rise vertically like a candle.
 The brightest light would be on the ceiling; the more usable light cast outward and downward was quite a bit dimmer.
 To compensate, one needed to turn the gas up quite high.
 This was inefficient, using a large amount of gas to produce a relatively dim light source.

 The gas mantle – a fabric mesh bag imbued with elements that glow when heated – changed this.
 When placed over a flame, they produced a much brighter and more even light than the flame itself could provide.
 A more efficient light source, it provided more light while using less gas.
 Gas mantels were used extensively in the late 19th century and the early 20th century for streetlights, indoor gas lighting, and with lanterns.
 The Welsbach mantles in particular produced a bright, white light, and were very desirable and popular.
 This brand was so popular – making up to 250,000 mantles a day at it’s peak – that gas mantles themselves could simply be known as Welsbach mantles, an example of genericization.